 Meanwhile, Terra and Locke were shut away in one of the castle’s towers.
 There, Locke finally introduced himself, and explained that Edgar was corroborating with the Returners, the resistance group we had heard about earlier, and could be trusted.
 Safe with that knowledge, she went to bed.

 Unfortunately, Kefka and his men were neither crushed nor trapped in the proceedings.
 Kefka had two of his men in Magitek armour go after us.
 During the fight we had Terra use Fire, prompting a shocked conversation from Edgar and Locke.
 Huh, that’s interesting.
 What would have happened if we hadn’t cast magic here?
 It was the focus of the conversation that followed.
-The soldiers just stood and waited for us to finish jawing, that’s nice of them.
+The soldiers just stood and waited for us to finish jawing, which was nice of them.

 We won the fight mostly thanks to Edgar’s help.
 There’s never been another RPG character quite like Edgar, as far as I can tell.
-Mechanically speaking, that is (Ed. at least not until Prompto from FFXV, who seems to have been inspired by Edgar).
+Mechanically speaking, that is (Ed. at least not until Prompto from FFXV, who seems to have been inspired by Edgar several decades late!).
 King Steampunk uses special Tools in battle, typically to deal group attacks, like his auto crossbow.
 In the early game, these Tools allow Edgar to dominate, especially considering they’re not all that expensive and don’t use ammunition.
 But it doesn’t last forever: in the late game, only two of the Tools are borderline viable, much less ideal.